contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Added a `(seq-link:)` macro, a variation of `(cycling-link:)` which does not cycle - it simply turns into plain text on the final string.
  * Added a `(rotated-to:)` macro, a variation of `(rotated:)` which, rather than rotating the values by a given number, takes a lambda and rotates them until the first one that matches the lambda is at the front. `(rotated-to:where it > 3, 1,2,3,4)` produces `(a:4,1,2,3)`.
  * Added the `pos` identifier, which is used in lambdas to provide the position of the data value (from those passed into the macro) that the lambda is currently processing. `(altered: via it + pos, 0,0,5,0,0)` equals `(a:1,2,8,4,5)`.
- * Added a `<noscript>` element containing a sentence instructing that JavaScript should be enabled to play the story (as per SugarCube).
+ * Added a `<noscript>` element to the output HTML, containing a sentence instructing that JavaScript should be enabled to play the story (as per SugarCube).
  * `(text-style:)` now lets you provide multiple style names, as a shortcut to combining multiple changers. `(text-style:"italic","outline")` is the same as `(text-style:"italic")+(text-style:"outline")`.
  * Added two more styles to `(text-style:)`, "buoy" and "sway", which are slow, gentle movement animations to serve as counterparts to "rumble" and "shudder".